|Pepperstone Pros||Pepperstone Cons|

 Markets and Territories

-Pepperstone provide their clients with access to the global markets.
-With offices in Sydney and London, the broker has a UK/EU – Australia focus, but the broker’s client base is made up of traders from a wide range of countries.
-The service is currently not available in some domiciles including the USA, Canada and New Zealand.
+Clients are provided with access to the global markets.
+There is an Australia – UK/EU focus, but the broker’s client base is made up of traders from a wide range of countries.
+The service is currently not available in some domiciles including the USA and New Zealand.

 Pepperstone Instruments and Spreads